 Sullivan DR, Miller MW, Wolf EJ, Logue MW, Robinson ME, Fortier CB, Fonda JR, Wang DJ, Milberg WP, McGlinchey RE et al (2021) Cerebral perfusion is associated with blast exposure in military personnel without moderate or severe TBI.
 J Cereb Blood Flow Metab 41:886–900. https://doi.org/10.1177/0271678X20935190

 We would like to thank Malinda Spry and Frances Meredith for their assistance in the experimental studies.
 Additionally, we offer profound thanks to Richard D. Hisel and Eric Dixon of GLR Enterprises for their assistance in McMillan Blast Device set-up.

 W.B.H. was supported by BLR&D Career Development Award Number IK2 BX004618 from the Department of Veterans Affairs.
 The contents do not represent the views of the U.S. Department of Veterans Affairs or the United States Government.
 The studies were also supported by Medical Technology Enterprise Consortium (MTEC) and BrightFocus through project 20–16-mTBI-005 and by University of Kentucky Neuroscience Research Priority Area pilot award NRPA016.

-W. Brad Hubbard and Gopal V. Velmurugan are co-first authors/equal contribution to this work
+W. Brad Hubbard & Gopal V. Velmurugan

 There is no change in IBA-1 levels in the amygdala of either male or female rats at 6h post-mbTBI.